 Graphene, a "wonder material" according to the American Physical Society, has a vast array of groundbreaking properties, including the highest strength of any isolated material.
 It has extraordinary conductivity, flexibility, and transparency.
 In fact, its initial discovery in 2004 won graphene pioneers Andre Geim and Konstantin Novoselov the 2010 Nobel Prize in Physics.
 Since then, graphene has been moving quickly from research laboratories to industrial applications.
 Leaders in industry and academia (including Samsung, Ford, IBM, Harvard, and MIT) consider graphene as a choice material for the future of electronics, energy storage, drug delivery, and composite materials.

-Alternatively, inexpensive natural graphite, a mineral whose structure can be visualized as a stack of 2D graphene layers, can be used as the precursor for making graphene nano platelets.
+Graphene is a single-atomic-layer of carbon atoms arranged in a hexagonal lattice, similar to the arrangement of a chicken wire fence.
+Natural graphite, a mineral whose structure can be visualized as a stack of 2D graphene layers, can be used as the precursor for making graphene nanoplatelets.
 In the process of making graphene nanoplatelets, the graphite crystal is broken into individual graphene sheets.
 The Company holds a new proprietary technology encompassing the preparation and separation of atomic thin graphene platelets.
-This technological breakthrough represents a new, energy efficient process to manufacture, sort and classify graphene nanoparticles resulting in the potential for large scale production of high grade graphene at lower costs than exist in today's marketplace.
+This technological breakthrough represents a new, energy efficient process to manufacture, sort and classify graphene nanoparticles resulting in the potential for large-scale production of high-grade graphene at lower costs that exist in today's marketplace.

 Advanced Materials and Composites

 The Industrial Materials division has capacity to incorporate graphene materials in various matrices such as thermoplastics, epoxies and inks.
 Our facility is equipped with materials analysis and processing equipment.
 We have advancing in several thrust areas: